 “First of all, our team is made up of very veteran people, both medically and financially, including the former heads of Sheba Medical Center and Rambam Medical Center,” Habib said.
-“A second advantage is our official cooperation agreements with Assuta and Maccabi and with Carilion Clinics in the U.S., which offers us exceptional access to the most advanced doctors and medical departments in the world.
+“A second advantage is our official cooperation agreements with Assuta and Maccabi and with Carilion Clinic in the U.S., which offers us exceptional access to the most advanced doctors and medical departments in the world.
 After investing in a company, we are capable of promoting it in Israel and the U.S. through experiments, pilot programs, or sales agreements.
 This is something that no other fund in Israel and the world can do.
 A third advantage is our choice to focus on medical device companies, and hardware and software systems.”

 “Israeli companies have an entrepreneurial advantage because of the data available to them and the tech training they receive, including in the military.
 When it comes to the number of medical companies, Israel is on the same level as the Silicon Valley, but here development is 20 times cheaper, “said Beyar.

 And yet, we do not see many foreign funds that are active in the medical sector here.